-Sr. no. Guideline Risk level Will it impact the alternative data source?
+Sr. no. Guideline Rating level Will it impact the alternative data source?
 Rating (to be filled by the user) 1 Check for consistent data point availability.
-Low - frequently varying availability of data points (data set should be clean and No
+Low - frequently varying availability of data points (data set should be clean and null data points should not be high) Medium - data points available for only half of the time No

-11 1 [

-null data points should

-not be high)

-Madium Jata '

-Medium - data points

-available for only half of

-the time

-High - 90% availability

-of data points N

-2 Data should have a Low - data does not No

-well-defined data have a data dictionary Medium - dataset has a

-dictionary.

-partially written data dictionary

-High - data dictionary

-is well defined for every

-attribute, including

-information of primary

-keys and list of values

-allowed per attribute

-Data farma (1 11 NT-

-3 Data format should be consistent.
-Low - inconsistent data format No

-be consistent.

-Medium - partially consistent data format

-High - consistent data

-format for more than

-90% of the data

-4 Data should have a Low - no unique No

-' unique identifier. identifier

-Medium - logic

-required to identify a

-unique identifier per

-record

-High - unique

-identifier present in

-data

-5 Ensure availability Low - quality checks No

-and not available and not

-implementation of implemented

-data quality checks.
-Medium - checks

-available but partially

-implemented

-High - checks available

-and fully implemented

-e.
+Sr. no. Guideline Rating level Will it impact the alternative data source?
+Rating (to be filled by the user) High - 90% availability of data points 2 Data should have a well- defined data dictionary.
+Low - data does not have a data dictionary No Medium - dataset has a partially written data dictionary High - data dictionary is well defined for every attribute, including information of primary keys and list of values allowed per attribute 3 Data format should be consistent.
+Low - inconsistent data format No Medium - partially consistent data format High - consistent data format for more than 90% of the data 4 Data should have a unique identifier.
+Low - no unique identifier No Medium - logic required to identify a unique identifier per record High - unique identifier present in data 5 Ensure availability and implementation of data quality checks.
+Low - quality checks not available and not implemented No Medium - check Medium - checks available but partially implemented High - checks available and fully implemented e.
 Data processing